 If you have had your whole or parts of your thyroid removed, then it is very important that you are not being underdosed from the get go.
 It’s a big deal, having our body’s power station removed.
 And if there has been cancer or suspicion of cancer, even more so.

 So the last thing you need, is being left with too low thyroid levels.
 In Norway, they often start people who have had a thyoidectomy on 150 mcg.
-A normal dose for people without a thyroid is 175 mcg T4 medicine.
+A common dose for people without a thyroid is 175 mcg T4 medicine.
 But in Denmark I often see people get as little as 100 mcg.
-And becoming very sick and underdosed.
+And becoming very sick and under dosed.